moorechow/pyRevit/3scriptanatomy.md

 ```

 - **Data files** (Shared only between instances of host Revit version): These files are marked by host Revit version and could be shared between instances of host Revit version
-Data files are saved in pyRevit appdata directory and are NOT cleaned up at Revit restarts.
+Data files are saved in pyRevit appdata directory and are NOT cleaned up when Revit restarts.

-Script should manage cleaning up these data files.
+***Note: Script should take care of cleaning up these data files.***

 ``` python
 # provide a unique file id and file extension